• Skip to primary navigation

 The wires need to be removed from the other end.
 There is no way to pull them out from this end.

-Any and all lamps have many threaded parts.
+Any lamps have many threaded parts.
 They all unscrew.
-More wire snipping going on.
+More wire snipping is going on.
 Depending on your chandelier, you may or may not reassemble it the same way you dismantle it.
-Taking pictures will aid in figuring it all out when you're ready to put it all back together.
+Taking pictures will aid in figuring it all out when you’re ready to put it all back together.

-Look at that MESS! that is why I said you can’t pull the wires through from the other end.
+Look at that MESS!
+That is why I said you can’t pull the wires through from the other end.

-Re-use parts of the original chandelier
+Reuse parts of the original chandelier.

 After removing all those wires, I replace the socket part back onto the thread.
 You can see where I have already started bending it back and forth to break it.
-I've yet to find any regular washers and nuts that fit these threads.
+I’ve yet to find regular washers and nuts that fit these threads.

 See?
 It snaps right off.
 This allows me to reuse this part.

-Using the original nut to hold the candle cup in place.
+I am using the original nut to hold the candle cup in place.

-Paint rope wrapped chandelier with primer
+Paint the rope-wrapped chandelier with primer.

-After the primer dried, I painted it with glossy black spray paint, but apparently I didn’t take any pictures.
+After the primer dried, I painted it with glossy black spray paint, but I didn’t take any pictures.
 I sent this picture to a friend, who mentioned that I might want to wrap it with jute/twine/rope.

-The finished project, a rope wrapped chandelier!
+The finished project is a rope-wrapped chandelier!

 Rope Wrapped Chandelier Hanging Outdoors